ElektraInitiative/libelektra/doc/decisions/STEPS.md

 ## Implemented

 > This step is mandatory.
+> I.e., there must be a decision PR that puts the decision into "Implemented".

 - Here the details of the decisions are stripped from the decision and moved to the documentation.
 - The documentation links to the decision.
 - The decision links to the new documentation.

+> In this step, decision PRs only modify a _single_ decision.
+> Here more exceptions are allowed, in particular documentation updates concerning the decision.

 ## Rejected